ukyg9e5r6k7gubiekd6/gpsd/packaging/readme.txt

 of a prototypical tty (look in gpsd.c for this code) but the owning user and group can be compiled in with build-system options.

-Make sure whatever group gpsd lands in has dialout access - otherwise your users will see myerious failures.
+Make *sure* whatever group gpsd lands in after privilege-dropping has dialout access - otherwise your users will see mysterious failures which they will wrongly attribute to GPSD itself.

 // end